Yasserz12/E-Commerce-case-study/README.md

 for example, if the error rate is 10% and 50% of the error rate comes from not showing up in 3 hours, so recommend working on service time.

-- Provide recommendations to the ops team to solve the problem that you picked in step
+- Provide recommendations to the ops team